 AMY GOODMAN: Other internationals who are now employed by Blackwater?

 JEREMY SCAHILL: Well, there was a big scandal several months ago.
 Blackwater had hired up Colombian forces, but they were only paying them $34 a day.
 And so, the Colombians that Blackwater had hired and brought over to Iraq staged a strike of sorts at the Blackwater compound and demanded to be paid what everyone else was being paid.

-So Blackwater took active command of an active-duty US Marine in a battle that Muqtada al-Sadr’s forces recall as a massacre on April 4, 2004.
+So Blackwater took active command of an active-duty U.S. marine in a battle that Muqtada al-Sadr’s forces recall as a massacre on April 4, 2004.
 Blackwater guys refer to it as their Alamo.
-It’s unclear how many people were killed that day, but they were firing off so many rounds, the Blackwater guys and this Marine, that they had to stop every fifteen minutes to let their weapons cool.
-Lonnie Young, that Marine, says hundreds of people were killed that day.
-The US government would say that there were about twenty to thirty.
+It’s unclear how many people were killed that day, but they were firing off so many rounds, the Blackwater guys and this marine, that they had to stop every 15 minutes to let their weapons cool.
+Lonnie Young, that marine, says hundreds of people were killed that day.
+The U.S. government would say that there were about 20 to 30.

 AMY GOODMAN: Back home, New Orleans.

 JEREMY SCAHILL: Blackwater showed up in New Orleans without a contract right after Hurricane Katrina hit, beat most federal agencies to the hurricane zone, within days was hired up by the Department of Homeland Security.
 Blackwater paid its men, they told me, $350 a day.
 They billed the federal government $950 a day per Blackwater man.
 At one point, they had 600 men stretched from Texas all the way to Mississippi through the Gulf.
 Blackwater was raking in sometimes $240,000 a day.